coursera-datascience/getting_cleaning_data/codebook.md

 ## VI.
 Variable Details
 When fully merged with descriptive variable names and activity names, the file contains a total of 563 variables.
 The following lists the variable column location, variable name, length of variable, and description if not explained previously in this document.

-#### While the instructor indicated in his video lectures that the variable names should not have upper case letters, underscores, hypens, and any other special characters, it seemed to me that using only lowercase letters wityout any special characters can make the variables in the project much less readable.
-Thus, the original variable names are kept for the project.
+<strong><font color="blue">While the instructor indicated in his video lectures that the variable names need to be all lowercase letters without any special characters, it seemed to me that the original dataset's variable names (combination of Upper case and lower case, with special characters like hypens and commas) make the variables in the project quite more readable.
+Thus, the original variable names are kept for the project.</font></strong>

 Variable Column Location | Variable Name | Class | Length | Description
 --- | --- | --- | --- | ---